-MBKU students and employees are required to complete training on a variety of safety topics including sexual harassment training for employees and campus safety and social responsibility for students.
+MBKU students and employees are required to complete training on various safety topics, including sexual harassment training for employees, campus safety, and social responsibility for students.
 In addition, all MBKU members are notified of the Title IX and nondiscrimination policy and procedures for reporting and adjudicating complaints.
-Additionally, speakers are available to give awareness presentations to groups or departments about sexual assault, dating violence, domestic violence and stalking, theft prevention, alcohol and drugs, personal safety, emergency preparedness, and other safety topics.
-Contact University Student Affairs, studentaffairs@ketchum.edu for more information.
+Additionally, speakers are available to give awareness presentations to groups or departments about sexual assault, dating violence, domestic violence, stalking, theft prevention, alcohol and drugs, personal safety, emergency preparedness, and other safety topics.
+Contact Student Services (studentservices@ketchum.edu) for more information.